Dhoven23/CapstoneProject/scratch/README.md

-# Ignore this file, its just a project management dump
+# Ignore this folder
+This is just a project management dump of random files.
+Not important for you.